 I kept my speech in mind as I watched six girls wobble around on their yoga mats lined up in front of me in the shade of my patio, protected from the relentlessly shining Texas summer sun.
 As they fell out of their warrior threes I kept reminding them, “It’s not a competition.
 Yoga is about knowing how your body feels, and if you need to take a while, that’s okay.”

 “Part of yoga is being kind,” I explained.
 “So we have to learn how to give and receive compliments.”

-I sat in wonder as these girls found it hard to do the simplest thing, look at a person in the eye, say their name, and say a compliment.
-I watched as their eyes filled with surprise, and as they whispered their thank-yous.
-Everything I had thought, imagined, dreamed had been discarded for something better.
-To understand that I was teaching them something.
+I sat in wonder as these girls found it hard to do the simplest thing: look each other in the eye and say a compliment.
+I watched their eyes fill with surprise as they whispered thank you.
+Everything I had thought, imagined, dreamed had been discarded for something better: to understand that I was teaching them something.
 As my time with them progressed, I heard only breathing during meditation time, and I watched their fingers touch every bead in their homemade malas.
-I felt so happy each time one of them exclaimed,
+I felt so happy each time one of them exclaimed, “This is relaxing!”

-As they crowded around the table and cut out Matisse style shapes, I realized that the girls were teaching me so much, too.
-I no longer thought of children’s artwork as ‘cute’ but expressive.
-They applied my thinking to it, making each shape special in its own peculiar way.
+As they crowded around the table and cut out Matisse-style shapes, I realized that the girls were teaching me so much too.
+I no longer thought of children’s artwork as “cute,” but expressive.
+They applied my thinking to it, making each shape special in its own way.

 I worked so hard on going over every single detail of this camp.
 The feeling of complete satisfaction came to me because, even though my speech helped, the time finally came when I could fully express myself.
 What surprised me was, the girls understood more than anyone.